 Flight games used to be the bread and butter of PC.
 Combat Flight Simulator, Crimson Skies, F-16 Fighting Falcon, and a string of other titles were released in the ‘90s and ‘00s before largely drying up as the audience for mass market flight games moved elsewhere.
 Ace Combat 6: Fires of Liberation never made it to PC, but Ace Combat 7: Skies Unknown did – it’s the first triple-A flight combat game on PC in ages, and so that’s reason enough to be excited about it.

 You can read our Ace Combat 7: Skies Unknown PC review here.
-But if you’d also like to bolster your hangar of flight games then we’ve got just the list for you below.
+But if you’d also like to bolster your hangar of plane games then we’ve got just the list for you below.
 In some cases we’re looking at games that are a little more accessible than Ace Combat, in others we’ve gone in the opposite direction and suggested full flight sims.
 And one, well, one game doesn’t involve flying at all.

 Let us know in the comments below if there are any other games like Ace Combat you would recommend.